 IPv4 address exhaustion

-During the 1980s, the future exhaustion of IPv4 addresses was already apparent; since they were exhausting at a faster rate than anticipated.
-The rapidly growing number of Internet users and the increase in mobile devices accelerated the depletion.
-So, new technologies were developed and adopted to slow it down.
+During the 1980s, the future depletion of IPv4 addresses was already apparent; since they were exhausting at a faster rate than anticipated.
+The rapidly growing number of Internet users and the increase in mobile devices accelerated the run-out.
+Therefore, new technologies had to be developed and adopted to slow it down.
 For instance:

 - Classless Inter-Domain Routing (CIDR).